tianhanl0/sql_tableau-project/README.md

 · assigned treemap to analyze total vaccinated count throughout continent

-· utilized multi-line chart to comprehend the relationship between vaccination and death rate for indivisual countries selected
+· utilized multi-line chart to comprehend the relationship between vaccination and death rate for individual countries selected

 · created linkage filter in dashboard between vaccination percentage (maps) and vaccination and death rate (multi-line chart), built a perceptual intuition